 A 4.9 mile paved tour road may be accessed by private vehicle, bicycle, or on foot (rollerblades, skateboards and other similar modes of transport are prohibited).
 There are eight interpretive stops at significant points on the tour road.
-There are five walking trails off the tour road for individual exploration, varying in length from 1/4 to 3/4 of a mile.
-A 7-mile trail system for horseback riding and hiking is accessible from the tour road.
+There are five walking trails off the tour road for individual exploration, varying in length from 1/4 to 3/4 of a mile (click here for brochure map).
+A 7-mile trail system for horseback riding and hiking is accessible from the tour road (click here for the Recreational Use Guide map of the trail network).
 Parking is available in the Visitor Center parking area as well as at each of the eight interpretive stops.

 Military Staff Rides

 Staff rides began with the Prussian Army in the mid-1800s and with the U.S. Army in the early 1900s as a way to further the development of officers.

 They began to gain popularity in the 1960s and 1970s, and today, both the U.S. Army and the U.S. Marine Corps use Staff Rides extensively and define them the same way: "A staff ride consists of systematic preliminary study of a selected campaign, an extensive visit to the actual sites associated with that campaign, and an opportunity to integrate the lessons derived from each.
 It envisions maximum student involvement before arrival at the site to guarantee thoughtful analysis and discussion.
 A staff ride thus links a historical event, systematic preliminary study, and actual terrain to produce battle analysis in three dimensions.
 It consists of three distinct phases: preliminary study, field study, and integration."

 A staff ride is a group exercise in which each participant gives a briefing on plans, orders, events, decisions, and individuals.
 They frequently take on the persona of one of the primary participants in the battle.
 Afterwards, his/her colleagues question him/her about that participant's view of what has occurred on the battlefield at that point.